 How to Prevent Efflorescence in Concrete

 Preventing efflorescence focuses on moisture control.
-You will need to improve and have proper drainage around the garage foundation, Increasing garage ventilation with fans or dehumidifiers, or Sealing the concrete surface
+You will need to improve and have proper drainage around the garage foundation, increase garage ventilation with fans or dehumidifiers, or seal the concrete surface.
+OrgaSpaces installs moisture vapour barrier systems beneath polyaspartic coatings when elevated concrete humidity is detected.
+Implementing these strategies will reduce the risk of efflorescence occurring in the first place.

 Final Thoughts on Efflorescence in Garage Concrete